-- 1. Loosen the blue captive screw that secures the riser card assembly to the server board. ("A" in Figure 28) - 2.
-Loosen the blue captive thumb screw on the rear panel of the chassis. ("B") - 3.
+- 1. Loosen the blue captive screw that secures the riser card assembly to the server board. ("A" in Figure 32) - 2.
+Loosen the blue captive thumb screw on the rear panel of the chassis. ("B") - Caution: Touching the battery with a metallic object, such as any part of the PCI riser assembly, can momentarily short the battery. - 3.
 Lift the riser card assembly straight up and remove it from the chassis. ("C")

-Figure 28.
+Figure 32.
 Removing the Riser Card Assembly

-3.4.5.2 Removing a PCI card from the Riser Card Assembly
+4.4.2 Removing a PCI card from the Riser Card Assembly

-- Caution: When handling a PCI card, observe safety and ESD precautions.
-See Appendix A, "Safety Information" for more information. - 1.
-Turn the riser card assembly upside-down to remove the PCI card. - 2.
-Remove the rear retention screw from the riser card. ("A" in Figure 29) - 3.
-Detach the PCI card from the riser card connector. ("B") - Figure 29.
+Caution: When handling a PCI card, observe the normal safety and ESD precautions.
+See Appendix A, "Safety Information" for more information.

+- 1. Turn the riser card assembly upside-down to remove the PCI card. - 2.
+Remove the rear retention screw from the riser card. ("A" in Figure 33) - 3.
+Detach the PCI card from the riser card connector. ("B")

+Figure 33.
 Removing a PCI-X Card from the Riser Card Assembly

-3.4.5.3 Installing a PCI Card in the Riser Card Assembly
+4.4.3 Installing an Add-In Card in the Riser Card Assembly

-Caution: When handling a PCI card, observe safety and ESD precautions.
+Caution: When handling an add-in card, observe the normal safety and ESD precautions.
 See Appendix A, "Safety Information" for more information.